+The Galaxy Z Fold 4 comes equipped with a double battery with a total typical capacity of 4,400mAh.
 This isn't great news, given the new Snapdragon 8 Gen 1+ processor, and the two displays onboard.
 We can't comment on battery life at this point but the Galaxy S22 Ultra should have an advantage, at least on paper, with its huge 5,000mAh battery, and more conventional single screen setup.

 PhoneArena Battery Test Results:

 When it comes to charging, things are looking more or less the same way.
 The Galaxy S22 Ultra still has an edge over the Galaxy Z Fold 4, as the former supports 45W fast charging and is able to fully charge its 5,000 mAh battery in one hour.
-The Z Fold 4 on the other hand would probably retain the 25W charging speeds from its predecessor, which means a full charge in about an hour and 20 minutes
+The Z Fold 4 on the other hand retains the 25W charging speeds from its predecessor, which means a full charge in about an hour and 20 minutes

 Summary and Final Verdict